Key Takeaways

 Before you start a session, a few slow shoulder rolls make a real difference.
 The muscles across your upper chest tighten under stress and can delay the oxytocin response that triggers letdown.
 Thirty seconds of settling your body before you hit start is not wasted time.

-Beyond Suction: How Heat and Vibration Maximize Milk Output
+Beyond Suction with Heat and Vibration to Maximize Milk Output

 Maintenance, Hygiene, and Your Rights in the Workplace

-When something's off that setup and positioning can't explain (persistent low output, recurring blocked ducts, real discomfort), that's the moment to work with an IBCLC (International Board Certified Lactation Consultant).
-They watch an actual session and catch things no written guide can.
+If setup and positioning do not explain persistent low output, recurring blocked ducts, or real discomfort, work with an IBCLC.
+They can watch an actual session and spot what a written guide misses.

-One more thing to have ready before returning to the workplace: the federal PUMP Act guarantees most employees reasonable break time and a private, non-bathroom space to pump through the first year.
-Know your rights before you need them.
+Before returning to work, know the federal PUMP Act.
+It gives most employees reasonable break time and a private, non-bathroom space to pump.

 Conclusion